abilian/nephele-smo-fork/README.md

 - **CI/CD Pipeline**: We are enhancing the CI/CD pipeline to automate testing, linting, and formatting processes more efficiently.
 - **Deployment Options**: We are exploring deployment options on various platforms, including Hop3, Heroku, and Docker Swarm, to provide more flexibility and scalability.
 - **Contributions**: We welcome contributions from the community to help us address these issues and improve the SMO project further.
+- **License**: The original SMO repository is licensed under the MIT License.
+We are maintaining the same license for this fork to ensure compliance with the original project's licensing terms.
+- **Licensing Issues**: The project uses the Gurobi Optimizer which is a mathematical optimization software library for solving mixed-integer linear and quadratic optimization problems.
+This package comes with a trial license that allows to solve problems of limited size.
+We need to replace it with an open-source alternative to avoid licensing issues.

 ## Getting started